 Qualifying expenses.
-A hardship distribution may be made to satisfy certain immediate and heavy financial needs that you have.
-A hardship distribution may only be made for payment of the following:
+A hardship distribution may only be made to satisfy the following "immediate and heavy financial needs":

 - expenses for medical care (described in Section 213(d) of the Internal Revenue Code) previously incurred by you, your spouse or your dependents or necessary for you, your spouse or your dependents to obtain medical care. - costs directly related to the purchase of your principal residence (excluding mortgage payments). - tuition, related educational fees, and room and board expenses for the next twelve (12) months of post-secondary education for yourself, your spouse or your dependents. - amounts necessary to prevent your eviction from your principal residence or foreclosure on the mortgage of your principal residence. - payments for burial or funeral expenses for your deceased parent, spouse, children or other dependents. - expenses for the repair of damage to your principal residence that would qualify for the casualty deduction under the Internal Revenue Code.